dylanwang0/dylanwang0/README.md

 # Hello, I'm Dylan Wang! 👋
 #### I am an incoming Computer Science student at the University of Waterloo.

+- 🔭 I graduated from Richmond Hill High School in Ontario, Canada
+- 🌱 I enjoy competitive programming and learning new algorithms
-- 🔭 I’m currently working on my personal website
+- 👯 I'm also interested in web development and created my own personal website
-- 🌱 I’m currently learning data science
+- 🤔 I've recently began learning data science, diving into topics like Natural Language Processing
 - 😄 Pronouns: he/him